Paris menswear: fashion becomes psychedelic and globe-trotting - ExBulletin

 The short flurry of monochromatic suits starting the show introduced a welcome new direction for the house under Williams’ tenure.
 Too bad that this theme has not been further developed as the display.

 The suits featured clean lines, perfectly pointed shoulders and nipped-in waists that transformed the figure into an elongated hourglass.
-They were home said defiantly with no hem at the seams.
+They were the defiantly called home with no hem at the seams.
 The black gloves gave these looks a playful and sinister quality.

 The world has plenty of options for everyone, Williams said.
-That’s what’s so beautiful about Givenchy: a brand that makes T-shirts for… young people and then there are people who want to buy haute couture suit jackets.
+That’s what’s so beautiful about Givenchy: a brand that makes t-shirts for… young people and then there are people who want to buy couture jackets.
 It hits the whole range.

 BLUEMARBLE EXPLORES IDENTITIES